Lacronia

-Lacronia is a genus of South American harvestmen, which includes four Brazilian species.
+Lacronia is a genus of South American harvestmen, which includes five Brazilian species.
 A striking diagnostic character is the trochanter IV of male with strong medial prolateral apophysis forming a pincer with the dorso-apical apophysis of coxa IV.

 Taxonomic history

 This genus was at first named Luederwaldtia by Mello-Leitão in 1923, but the name was already preoccupied, being a junior homonym of Luederwaldtia Schmidt, 1922 (Hemiptera).
 Strand proposed the valid replacement name Lacronia, which was ignored by most subsequent authors and unearthed only 60 years later.